rahulkumar0023/javarepo/README.md

 # javarepo
-I have created this repository for keeping practice Java projects I will be making.
+I have created this repository for keeping practice Java projects.